Why we get left and right confused

 Okay, so labelling left and right is trickier than knowing left and right for children.
 But we still end up with some adults who are really good at labelling and some who are really bad, so there must be something else going on.

 One possibility is whether a passing psychologist would throw you in a bin marked ‘male’, in a bin marked ‘female’, or in a bin marked ‘not in my study’.
 In more science-y terms: I am generally wary of studies looking at sex differences, because they tend to exclude intersex and trans people and they often conflate sex and gender.
 It can also be misleading to make broad generalisations about such differences given that there can often be more differences within a sex than between sexes.
 As a very basic example, personality-wise I am more like my dad (a bookish man who incessantly makes bad puns) than my mum (an extrovert who likes photography and splashing about in rivers).
-So, now you know why this is a silly question, I can now tell you that there’s quite a lot of research out there on whether men or women are better at telling left and right apart, but after all those caveats it’s not at all conclusive.

 The serious business section: medicine, flights and strokes